Click on the index above to see definitions of terms.

 INBORN ERROR OF METABOLISM:

-A congenital condition which results from a change in a gene which causes a deficiency in the presence or activity of particular enzymes important for the functioning of the body's metabolism (see Genetics Fact Sheet 20).
+A congenital condition which results from a change in a gene which causes a deficiency in the presence or activity of particular enzymes important for the functioning of the body's metabolism.

 The number of new cases of a condition, detected annually, per unit of the population.
 For genetic conditions, the incidence is quoted as the number of affected individuals per 1,000 births whether detected at birth or not.